Home Historical Analysis How Close Was the MASH 4077th to the Front Lines?

 The first thing to realize is that if the MASH series had portrayed everything with historical accuracy, we would have been watching a show about a unit packing up and moving, or “bugging out” every other episode.
 It is said that the MASH 8076 moved 5 times in 5 months at the end of 1950.

 So, the MASH camp would not have been one specific distance from the front.
 As the front moved, so would the unit.
 However, the fictional MASH 4077th in the show did not bug out very often and was claimed to be, when distance was mentioned, 3 to 5 miles from the front.
-More than once, a distance of 3 miles to the front was given in the show, while at other times, the distance was a bit further.
+More than once, a distance of 3 miles to the front was given in the show.
+For example, in Season 4, Episode 12, titled Of Moose and Men, Sergeant Zale mentions to B.J., in defense of his infidelity, “Who knows when we could be knocked off, Doc?
+You know, we’re three miles from the front.”
+At other times, the distance was a bit further.
 This was supposed to be close enough to the front to allow the unit to treat wounded soldiers quickly, while still providing some safety.

 Is 3 to 5 Miles From the Front Realistic?